KevinGreene/surrealanalysis.com/content/post/useful-leiningen-plugins.md

 ```

-You can add Eastwood to every project by adding the following to `~/.lein/profiles.clj`.
+You can add Eastwood to every project by merging the following into `~/.lein/profiles.clj`.

 ```
 {:user {:plugins [[jonase/eastwood "0.2.3"]]}}